 The best fertilizer for St. Augustine Grass, like many others, will contain a relatively high concentrate of nitrogen.
 Nitrogen keeps the grass green and lush.
 The best way to apply nitrogen to your lawn is through a slow-release fertilizer to avoid multiple applications or burning the lawn.
-Milorganite is a great example.
+We recommend Milorganite.

 Top 6 Best Fertilizers for St Augustine Grass